How to Delete Chrome, Safari, Firefox, and Opera Extensions on a Mac

 - Launch Google Chrome

-3. Select More Tools and choose Extensions
+- Select More Tools and choose Extensions

 - Now you’ll see the list of your Chrome extensions.
 Check the list and find the ones you want to remove.
 If you need more info on what a certain extension is for and which permissions it requests, click the Details button

-5. Once you’re ready to uninstall the extension, click Remove and confirm it in the dialog window.
+- Once you’re ready to uninstall the extension, click Remove and confirm it in the dialog window.
 Alternatively, you can use the toggle switch to temporarily disable extensions instead of deleting them

 How to uninstall Safari extensions on a Mac

-How to remove Safari extensions on macOS 10.12 — 10.14
+How to remove Safari extensions on macOS 10.15 or later

 1. Launch Safari